michelleotieno12-netizen/aviation-safety-analysis1/README.md

 Injury-related fields were converted to numeric values, and missing injury counts were replaced with zeros under the assumption that unreported values indicate no injuries.
 A total injury metric was created to serve as a proxy for accident severity.

+## Exploratory Data Analysis

+To evaluate aircraft safety risk, accident records were aggregated by aircraft manufacturer.
+Risk was assessed using the average number of injuries per accident, serving as a proxy for accident severity.

+Manufacturers with a sufficient number of recorded incidents were prioritized to ensure meaningful comparisons.
+The analysis highlights aircraft manufacturers that are associated with lower average injury counts per accident, suggesting lower operational risk relative to peers.

+### Initial Insights

+- Some aircraft manufacturers show consistently lower average injury counts per accident.
+- Accident frequency alone does not indicate risk; injury severity provides more actionable insight.
+- These findings can guide initial aircraft selection decisions, subject to further operational and financial considerations.